Am I Still Protected?

 Yes.
 The original (monovalent) version of the COVID-19 booster should protect against serious disease, hospitalization and death.
 Two or more months after you've received your last monovalent dose, you can receive the updated bivalent COVID-19 booster, which includes components for the original COVID-19 strain and the latest variants.
 We are optimistic based on prior studies that the bivalent booster will offer enhanced protection from serious disease, hospitalization and death.

 Can my children get a booster?

-Children age 12 to 17: Adolescents can receive the new bivalent booster now, following the same guidelines as above.
+Children age 5 to 17: Children and adolescents can receive the new bivalent booster now, following the same guidelines as above.

 Children age 6 months to 4 years: These children should receive their primary COVID-19 vaccination series.